vincentbarr/vincentbarr.github.com/about.md

 ## Work

-I help companies grow through marketing, analytics, and structured experimentation.
-I work closely with marketing, engineering, design, and product management teams and leaders.
+I help b2b and b2c companies – from Fortune 5s to startups – grow through marketing, analytics, and structured experimentation.
+I've led marketing, product, and web teams to become more effective and more efficient.

 **Consulting**

-Client includes
+Clients include:
 * Google
 * Prudential Financial
 * Tory Burch